MaterializeInc/materialize/doc/developer/design/20230721_persist_fast_path.md

 ### Planning

 Today, `environmentd` will generate a fast-path plan when a dataflow can be represented as: a `Get` from an indexed collection, a map-filter-project stage, and some “finishing” logic including order-by/limit.
-We’ll change this to also allow the `Get` to get from a non-indexed collection backed by a Persist shard… as long as the MFP stage does not include any filters.
+We’ll change this to also allow the `Get` to get from a non-indexed collection backed by a Persist shard.

-Why no filters?
+If we want to ensure that the cost of the query is proportional to the result set size and not the size of the collection, we'll need to introduce some additional restrictions:

-- Index-based fast-path queries are often used for single-key lookups, like `select * from indexed_collection where id = 'XXX'`.
+- No filters.
+Index-based fast-path queries are often used for single-key lookups, like `select * from indexed_collection where id = 'XXX'`.
 Persist cannot currently support efficient queries with this shape.
-- In general, a query with a filter may need to do unbounded work to generate a finite result set size.
-(In the limit, we might need to scan the entire Persist shard to generate a result set of only a few rows!)
-If we disallow filters, we can effectively bound the amount of work we assign to `clusterd` by bounding the result set size.
+- No `ORDER BY`.
+This would require us to load and sort the full collection, then apply the limit.

+We may be able to relax these requirements in the future.
+(For example, if we order the Persist data by the data's "logical" ordering and not its serialized representation, we could support primary-key lookups more efficiently.)

 Today, every select query generates a peek request into an arrangement.
 (Even non-fast-path queries work by creating a new dataflow that writes out its data into an arrangement, then peeking into that arrangement.)
 This design introduces a second type of peek: one that peeks directly into the backing Persist shard.
 Concrentely, this means that `environmentd` will send `ComputeCommand::Peek` commands that reference a persisted collection’s `Id`, not the id of an index or arrangement.